-- Unsustainable crack widths (which will widen, over time, under constant loading), with concerns to durability of concrete, service-ability, liquid-tightness, ... - Creep rupture of the fibre, even at stress levels corresponding to serviceability limit state.
+- Unsustainable crack widths (which will widen, over time, under constant loading), thereby adversely affecting the durability of the concrete, serviceability, liquid tightness, ... - Creep rupture of the fibre, even at stress levels corresponding to the serviceability limit state.

-Due to the important creep behaviour, it is therefore mentioned explicitly in the Austrian standard - section 1.2.3 - that macro synthetic fibre concrete is not covered by the design rules on load bearing capacity and service-ability.
+Due to the important creep behaviour, it is therefore mentioned explicitly in the Austrian standard - section 1.2.3 - that macro synthetic fibre concrete is not covered by the design rules on load bearing capacity and serviceability.